 Municipal Solid Waste (MSW) comprises solid waste from households, commercial and industrial sources.
-This excludes construction and demolition waste, chemical waste and other special waste.
+This excludes construction waste, chemical waste, clinical waste and other special waste.
 MSW is disposed of at landfills.

 Food waste is the major constituent of the municipal solid waste in Hong Kong.
 It comprises waste produced during food production, processing, wholesale, retail and preparation, as well as after meal leftovers and expired foods.
 It is highly degradable which can easily cause odour and hygiene problems.

-Construction waste includes waste arising from such activities as construction, renovation, demolition, land excavation and road works.
-Ideally, the waste is separated and inert material is used as fill in reclamation sites, when available.
-However, a significant portion of the waste still goes to landfills.
+Construction waste includes waste arising from construction work such as construction, renovation, demolition, land excavation and road works.
+Through waste sorting and separation, inert material is used as fill in reclamation sites, when available.
+The non-inert portion of the waste still goes to landfills.

 Chemical waste comprises substances specified under the Waste Disposal (Chemical Waste) (General) Regulation as posing a possible risk to health and/or the environment.